 The BVG website (www.bvg.de) has a wealth of information (in English) on city transport, and there's usually someone who speaks English at the 24-hour BVG Call Center (194 49).
 The S-Bahn has its own website at www.s-bahn-berlin.de.

-A map of the U- and S-Bahn can also be picked up free at ticket offices or from the grey-uniformed Zugabfertiger – passenger assistance personnel – who wander about the larger U-Bahn and S-Bahn stations.
+A map of the U- and S-Bahn can also be picked up free at ticket offices or from the grey-uniformed Zugabfertiger – passenger-assistance personnel.

 Fares and Tickets

 The bus, tram, U-Bahn, S-Bahn and ferry services operate on an integrated three-zone system.
 Zone A covers central Berlin, zone B extends out to the edge of the suburbs and zone C stretches into Brandenburg.